Search

 Midwife

-Dr Jennifer is based in New Zealand, she played a vital role in establishing the ABTA in 2016.
+Dr Jennifer is based in New Zealand, she played a vital role in establishing the BTA in 2016.
 Jennifer’s research focus is maternal/child health and she leads the Pelvic Floor Research group at the Auckland Bioengineering Institute, University of Auckland.
 Where they use a multi-disciplinary approach to pelvic floor mechanics and its relationship to childbirth and pelvic floor disorders, including pelvic organ prolapse and urinary incontinence.
 Dr Kruger’s background is in nursing and midwifery, so she is able to recognise the need for evidence based research to better inform women of their choices in childbirth for optimal outcomes.

 Kate Waterford portrait